 'Police Custody' refers to the state of being kept in custody by the police, usually prior to being produced before a court of law.
-A person is said to be in the custody of the police from the time of arrest until the time of lawful release from police detention according to the procedure set out in the law.
+A person is said to be in the custody of the police from the time of arrest until the time of lawful release from police detention or production before a court according to the procedure set out in the law.

-'Custodial death' refers to the death of a person in police custody by the direct or indirect, act or omission of a police officer(s).
+'Custodial death' refers to the death of a person in police custody by the direct or indirect act or omission of a police officer(s).
 Such death can take place during:

-- a) transit from the place of arrest to a police detention centre or police station; - b) detention at a police detention centre or police station; or - c) transit from a detention centre or police station to any other authorised place (i.e., hospital) or during a search operation.
+- a) transit from the place of arrest to a police detention centre or police station; - b) detention at a police detention centre or police station; or - c) transit from a detention centre or police station to any other authorised place (e.g. hospital) or during an investigation.

-An 'encounter death' refers to the extra-judicial, deliberate killing of a person, outside of any legal framework, by a police officer(s).
+An 'encounter death' refers to the extra-judicial killing outside of any legal framework by a police officer(s).